Aiden-Lonquist/space-invaders/README.md

 ## Alpha Release
 * Created player that can be controlled by swiping
 * Given player functionality for shooting by tapping
-* Tested to Implemented an enemy that if it is moving and dies after get hit
+* Tested to Implemented an enemy that if it is moving and dies after it gets hit
 * Found placeholder sprites to use before we implement 3D model

 ## Developer